-Glenn P. Hendrix is the managing partner of the firm.
+Glenn P. Hendrix is chair of the firm and a member of the Executive Committee.
 He focuses his practice on the areas of commercial and administrative dispute resolution, including litigation, arbitration, and administrative appeals.

 Some of the representative matters handled by Mr. Hendrix include successfully defending numerous companies in actions under the federal False Claims Act; defending a major UK-based global logistics company in connection with the termination of its U.S. agency network; obtaining a precedent-setting ruling that low Medicaid payment rates to healthcare providers may constitute an unconstitutional taking of property; arbitrating an insurance coverage claim arising from the sale of an oil refinery to China; obtaining a $60 million recovery in a series of Medicare appeals on behalf of a national healthcare chain; obtaining the dismissal of a lawsuit filed in the U.S. against a global logistics company in favor of a parallel proceeding in Germany; serving as an expert witness on the operation of the Hague Service Convention in a $1.1 billion class action; and representing a coalition of national trade associations in securing the withdrawal of a proposed Medicare reimbursement rule.